INFORMATION AND THOUGHTS ON CHOOSING A KAYAK

 So we divide our kayaks into 3 types, based on how we use them.

 These have become very popular in the last few years, especially for fishing and photography.
 They are also extremely popular among beginning kayakers because of their perceived stability.
 They are broad, flat, chunky looking little boats with flat bottoms.
 Think of them as the “vans” of the kayak world.
 What they offer is fantastic initial stability, fairly easy entry/exit and moderate storage space.
-Their downsides are weight and total exposure to rain and sun.
+Their downsides are weight (both on and off the water) and total exposure to rain and sun.
 Depending on the model they can be either difficult to keep going straight (track) and/or difficult to turn.
 A few of the higher end models are now offering rudders or skegs which can help with the tracking, but an SOT is always going to be more like a party barge than a seal skimming through the water.
-We like SOTs for narrow spring runs where we might be getting in and out of the kayak a lot to swim in springs along the way or to crawl over downed trees.
+We like SOTs for narrow runs where we might be getting in and out of the kayak a lot to swim in springs along the way or to crawl over downed trees.
 SOTs also provide a great platform for a camera tripod or for taking along a child or dog, not to mention use as a fishing platform.
 Most SOTs have a well in the stern for a cooler/fishing crate and a hatch in the bow to secure loose gear.
+SOTs can be used for overnight touring, but since almost everything has to be loaded “on deck” you must be very careful about paddling in any wind.

 Recreational/Light-touring Sit-Inside (Sit INside Kayak or SINK or Sit-In)